 2. Invest in Digital

-As commutes and social activities become a thing of the past and people are staying home, their use of the internet is surging.
-In a recent Pew Research study, 93% of Americans said their connection to the internet is absolutely crucial during this pandemic.
+As more and more people embrace the work-from-home lifestyle and drop long commutes and busy social scenes, their use of the internet is surging.
+In a recent Pew Research study, 93% of Americans said their connection to the internet is absolutely crucial.
 People are online – more than ever according to a recent New York Times assessment.
 Is your marketing online?

 3. Assess Your Markets

 Whether the current industries you serve have been affected or not, are there other industries that might now be a good fit for your goods or services?
-Recessions cause every business to reevaluate things, including how they go about business.
+Uncertainty causes every business to reevaluate things, including how they go about business.
 Think creatively about how you can provide value within new markets and craft a marketing strategy to target those businesses.
-If you’re in the B2C market, consider demographics, regions and locales, and average price point that may have shifted.
+If you’re in the B2C market, consider demographics, regions and locales, and average price points that may have shifted.

 4. Consider How You Package Goods and Services